About the Museum

 Visiting the Museum

 The museum is nestled in the bucolic Mount Tabor neighborhood of Portland, Oregon.
+It is open to the public on the 2nd and 4th Sunday of each month from 11 AM to 3 PM.
 The address is 6225 SE Alder St., near 62nd and Belmont.
 The #15 bus stops just 2 blocks away and street parking is plentiful.

 Admission to the museum is free of charge.
 The museum is adequately funded and no donations are requested.